Para traducir toda esta página en español, seleccione el idioma en el traductor de Google que aparece en la parte superior derecha de la página web.

 ALERT: USCIS encourages all those with symptoms that resemble Coronavirus (COVID-19) (fever, cough, shortness of breath) to seek necessary medical treatment or preventative services.
 Such treatment or services will NOT negatively affect any alien as part of a future Public Charge analysis.
 The Public Charge rules does not restrict access to testing, screening, or treatment of communicable diseases, including COVID-19.
 In addition, the rule does not restrict access to vaccines for children or adults to prevent vaccine-preventable disease.
 Read further on the USCIS website.

-Public Charge FAQ, English Version
+Public Charge Q&A

 January 27, 2020: Supreme Court allows Trump administration to proceed with immigration rules